• Europes biggest bike selection

 Check for correct components and size

-It’s also very important to check that the frame is the correct size.
+It’s also important to check that the frame is the correct size.
 If it isn’t stated on the frame, you will want to take a tape measure and measure the top tube on a road bike or the seat tube on a mountain bike.

 🚲